Network Security for Business: Firewalls, Monitoring & Best Practices

 6. Encrypt Sensitive Data

-Implement encryption for data in transit and at rest, particularly for information subject to regulatory requirements such as UK GDPR, PCI DSS, or sector-specific regulations.
-Encryption ensures that even if data is intercepted or stolen, it remains unusable without decryption keys.
+Encrypt data in transit and at rest, especially information under UK GDPR, PCI DSS, or sector regulations.
+Even if data is intercepted, encryption renders it unusable without decryption keys.

 7. Establish Vendor Security Requirements